-Please note that labels defined within an instance template are applied to all instances that will be created from that instance template.
+Please note that labels defined within an instance template are applied to all instances that are created from that instance template.
 The labels do not apply to the instance template itself.

 When to use instance templates

-You can use instance templates any time you want to quickly create VM instances based off of a preexisting configuration.
-If you want to create a group of identical instances, you must use an instance template to create a managed instance group.
+Use instance templates any time you want to quickly create VM instances based off of a preexisting configuration.
+If you want to create a group of identical instances–a managed instance group (MIG)–you must have an instance template that the group can use.

 Instance templates are designed to create instances with identical configurations.
 So you cannot update an existing instance template or change an instance template after you create it.